 Empty properties do not qualify for small business rate relief.
 See our Empty business property page.

-What if I have more than one property?
+If I have more than one property

 Small business rate relief will only be granted to your main property - the one with the highest rateable value.